Mississippi asks Supreme Court to overturn Roe v. Wade in upcoming case

 It could find that not all pre-viability abortions are unconstitutional, the state said, or that the 15-week restriction does not place an undue burden on a substantial number of women.

-Studies show that upwards of 90 percent of abortions are performed in the first trimester.
+Studies show that upward of 90 percent of abortions are performed in the first trimester.
 And the Jackson clinic does not perform abortions after 16 weeks, so the law “reduces by only one week the time in which abortions are available in Mississippi,” the brief said.